ScanMountGoat/Smush-Material-Research/Debugging.md

 Programmers very rarely issue hardware specific commands directly, so all rendering commands are issued through a graphics API.
 This provides an abstraction over the GPU hardware's internal state and rendering capabilities.
 The configured state of the GPU and the specified input data determine the final rendered result. **If all the graphics API calls and their inputs are known, it's possible to perfectly recreate the in game rendering of a single frame without needing to analyze any of the game's code.** GPU debugging programs like RenderDoc work by recording the API calls and their inputs and can even save them to disk to play back and analyze later.
 This is similar to analyzing the final HTML and CSS using developer tools in a web browser.
 This also allows investigating the rendering "in progress" by monitoring the GPU state at various events in the captured frame.
 This makes analyzing changes to rendering related input files far more accurate and repeatible compared to analyzing screenshots.

-It's not currently possible to debug the game running on the Switch itself with RenderDoc to inspect the actual API calls.
+It's not possible to debug the game running on the Switch itself with RenderDoc to inspect the actual API calls.
 Thankfully, emulators like Ryujinx and Yuzu run on a PC and can be easily debugged with RenderDoc.

 The Tegra X1 uses a modern GPU architecture similar to desktop GPUs.
 Most graphics APIs use very similar concepts with different names like "pixel shaders" instead of "fragment shaders".
 It's generally safe to assume that each OpenGL or Vulkan API call in the emulator has a corresponding call or set of calls in the game itself.
 This assumption does not hold for older consoles with non modern hardware like the Wii or Gameboy or consoles with hard to emulate features.
 While emulators don't perfectly emulate the Switch and have the occasional visual bug, the benefits of debugging tools on a PC far outweigh any minor potential inaccuracies.

 ## Debugging Process
 The basic process when investigating a particular visual effect or technique in game is to investigate the rendering calls in an unmodified scene or a scene with known behavior.
 This serves as the "control group" for comparing with the modified scene later.

 The next step is to modify the scene such as changing the value of CustomVector13 for a particular material and then record the rendering calls again.
 Ideally, only one file value in should be changed at a time.
 The scene should be easy to reproduce like a specific frame of an animation in training mode with the same set of fighters.
 This helps avoid ambiguous cases where it is hard to tell which modified file caused which rendering call change.
 With experience, it's possible to perform multiple edits at a time and still confidently analyze the scene.
 This speeds up testing but can easily lead to incorrect or inconclusive results.

 The final step is to anayze the changes in the rendering commands to determine what a particular value in the input files does.
 For example, checking "Alpha Sample to Coverage" in the material sets the setting with the same name in the pipeline's fragment state.
 Many of the researched field names for rendering related files come directly from these tests.

 ### Limitations
 It's important to note that some settings in the rendering pipeline state are affected by multiple values or only change in certain circumstances.
 This can make it seem like a value does nothing or does something unexpected.
 For example, not all material values required in the nufxlb are actually referenced anywhere in the shader code.
 It can be helpful to test multiple different models or scenes that use a particular value.
 Dumping all possible values for a parameter from the game files can help predict if a value is used or not since parameters with many unique values are likely important.
 It's not always the case that values that only use a single value in game are unused or values with many unique values actually do something in game, however.

 It's generally not feasible or even valuable for modding to completely reverse engineer all of the game's rendering code or test every possible parameter combination.
 An efficient way to produce reasonably good understanding is to start with a basic guess of how something works, find cases that don't match up with in game, and try to find the value or values responsible for the difference via debugging.
 The initial guess can come from anywhere like a previous game or research paper that would have been available during the game's development.
 Many improvements in material and rendering research have been found by analyzing why the output of the renderer in applications like SSBH Editor does not match in game.
 It's important to discover why these discrepencies exist even if fixing them in the application code is deemed not worth the effort.
 It's necessary in some cases to sacrifice rendering accuracy to achieve better performance or compatibility on PC hardware.